Jayne Kennedy: Career

-In 1978, Kennedy replaced anchor Phyllis George on The NFL Today on CBS.
-After a contractual dispute with the network, she went on to host the short-lived "Speak Up, America" in 1980.
+In 1978, Kennedy replaced Phyllis George as co-anchor for The NFL Today on CBS.
+After a contractual dispute with the network, she went on to host the short-lived Speak Up, America in 1980.

 Kennedy won the 1982 NAACP Image Award for Outstanding Actress in a Motion Picture for her performance as Julie Winters in the 1981 film Body and Soul co-starring then–husband Leon Isaac Kennedy.

 Kennedy won an Emmy Award for her work hosting the 1982 Rose Bowl.

-In 1982 she began hosting the syndicated television show "Greatest Sports Legends," in which she interviewed such luminaries as Kareem Abdul-Jabbar and Johnny Unitas.
+In 1982 she began hosting the syndicated television show Greatest Sports Legends, in which she interviewed such luminaries as Kareem Abdul-Jabbar and Johnny Unitas.

-During the mid-1980’s Kennedy appeared in TV commercials for the Coca-Cola Corporation’s Tab soft drink, and for Jovan Musk perfume.
-Kennedy joined the exercise-video craze of the mid-1980's with the release of her own video "Love Your Body," which was distributed by RCA/Columbia Home Video.
+During the mid-1980s Kennedy appeared in TV commercials for The Coca-Cola Company’s Tab soft drink, and for Jovan Musk perfume.
+Kennedy joined the exercise-video craze of the mid-1980s with the release of her own video "Love Your Body," which was distributed by RCA/Columbia Pictures Home Video.
 She advised in the video to "[e]stablish a positive belief in yourself.
-Learn what your body needs and love it for what it is.”
+Learn what your body needs and love it for what it is."

-In 1990, Kennedy and Bill Overton produced “The Journey of the African American,” with performances in Atlanta and a 30-week run in Los Angeles.
+In 1990, Kennedy and Bill Overton produced The Journey of the African American, with performances in Atlanta and a 30-week run in Los Angeles.

 Kennedy has added her support to many charitable causes over the years through appearances and speaking engagements.
-She co-hosted "The Lou Rawls Parade of Stars" in 1986, which raised $10 million dollars for The United Negro College Fund.
+She co-hosted "The Lou Rawls Parade of Stars" in 1986, which raised $10 million for The United Negro College Fund.
 Kennedy was a keynote speaker at the Evanston Martin Luther King celebration in 1987.
 In 1988, she became the national spokesperson for The National Council of Negro Women, which presented annual, nationwide Black Family Reunion Celebration clinics and seminars.
 She was a speaker at the 12th Annual Freedom Fund Dinner in Columbia, South Carolina in 1990.